 Her high pitched giggling blended well with our surroundings.
-The sun shone down brightly on her feet, kicking up little wood chips that her brand new sneakers scattered around, chasing the other kids about; ducking in and around the warm metal of the various play bars.
+The sun shone down on her dark hair, tangled behind her as she ran, feet kicking up little wood chips that her brand new sneakers scattered around, chasing the other kids about ducking in and around the warm metal of the various play bars.
 Other parents were smiling indulgently on at their charge as well, and more were arriving.
 It was a beautiful day outside, who could blame them.

 When another car door slammed behind us, I took no more notice of it than the others.
 Maybe if I had, my daughter wouldn’t have died that day.

 “Everybody, get down on the ground,” a voice snapped.
 A dozen or so soldiers with a yellow H emblazoned on their front were edging towards us, their sights scanning and landing right on my wife.
 Instantly, parents either followed their commands, or scuttled onto the children’s area to nab up their kids.